mauriciofigueroa/praatSublimeSyntax/README.md

 and double quotation highlighting method was taken from the R syntax highlighter for Sublime Text.
 The procedure highlighting is inspired in the system used in Python's syntax highlighter for Sublime Text.

+## Disclaimer

+Although this Praat syntax highlighter already works well in [Sublime Text][], it still contains some bugs that need some attention.
+On the same note, several functionalities of the highlighter could be refined to gain efficiency and elegance.

+So far, it aims to work with the latest Praat syntax.
+Compatibility with previous syntax versions is only partial.
+I hope to gradually improve compatibility as I'm able to work on newer versions.

 [syntax highlighter for Kate]: https://github.com/jjatria/praatKateSyntax
 [Sublime Text]: http://www.sublimetext.com/